 George smiled.
 “I think we can find what you need and stay within the budget.”

-“Great,” Gabbi replied.
+“Great,” Gabbi said.
 “We’ll be back pretty soon.”
 As she walked out the door, she added, “And cuz, it looks like a certain police detective is on his way to see you.”

 “Moira jumped up and told Lucky to stay.
 She walked out to the drive as Detective Jack Stewart got out of his black sedan.
 “Hi, Jack.”

 “Moira,” he replied, walking up to her, “you look beautiful today.”
 He was wearing his usual trench coat and fedora, which only added to his charm.
 The hat was pulled low, almost covering the brown eyes that could look right through a person or hold their gaze.
 A useful trait for a police detective.

 Moira looked up into those eyes and smiled.
 “Thank you, but I’m pretty sure I have paint in my hair.”

 “White paint,” Jack said.
 “A little on your collar, too,” he added, running his finger along the top of her shoulder.

 Moira blushed, then took his hand.
 “Why don’t we check on Lucky?
 You haven’t seen him since dinner the other night.”

 “About that,” Jack said, “I know we made plans for tomorrow, but I’m not going to be able to make it.”
 He followed Moira into the carriage house and closed the door.
 “I’m going to have to work late.
 What about Saturday?”

 Moira smiled.
 “I can wait one more day.”